If you're looking to upgrade your home's comfort, then getting the right-sized mini split system is the most important

 Mini splits are sized in BTUs (British Thermal Units), which measures the amount of heat needed to raise the temperature of one pound of water by one degree Fahrenheit.

 Because of the detailed work involved, these sizings take about 3-5 business days to complete.
-If you can't wait that long, or would just like a rough sizing estimate so you know where to start, you can click the button above to use our online Mini Split Sizing Wizard.
+If you can't wait that long, or would just like a rough sizing estimate so you know where to start, click to our free sizing tool at the end of this article.

 If you're looking to buy a multi-zone system, use the tool once per zone to get sizing estimates for each indoor unit (outdoor unit sizing for multi-zone systems may require additional calculations beyond the tool's capability).